Arizona Eviction Notice

 Types of Arizona Eviction Notices

-There are several types of eviction notices in Arizona, each corresponding to specific violations:
+Arizona provides several types of eviction notices, each corresponding to specific violations:

-5-Day Notice to Quit: Used for non-payment of rent.
-The tenant must pay all past due rent or vacate within five calendar days of receiving the notice.
+Landlords use this notice for non-payment of rent.
+Furthermore, tenants must pay all past due rent or vacate within five calendar days of receiving the notice.

-10-Day Notice of Noncompliance: For repeated lease violations.
-The tenant must vacate within ten calendar days without an opportunity to remedy the violation.
+Landlords use this notice for repeated lease violations.
+Additionally, tenants must vacate within ten calendar days without an opportunity to remedy the violation.

-10-Day Notice to Vacate: Issued for falsifying criminal or eviction history.
-The tenant must vacate within ten calendar days without an opportunity to remedy.
+Landlords issue this notice for falsifying criminal or eviction history.
+Furthermore, tenants must vacate within ten calendar days without an opportunity to remedy.

-30-Day Notice to Vacate: Used to terminate a month-to-month lease.
-The tenant must vacate within thirty calendar days.
+Landlords use this notice to terminate month-to-month leases.
+Additionally, tenants must vacate within thirty calendar days.

-Immediate Notice to Vacate: Issued for illegal activities on the premises.
-The tenant must vacate immediately upon receiving the notice.
+Landlords issue this notice for illegal activities on the premises.
+Therefore, tenants must vacate immediately upon receiving the notice.

 Legal Requirements for Eviction Notices

-When preparing an eviction notice, landlords must include the following information:
+When preparing eviction notices, landlords must include the following information:

-The notice can be delivered by hand or through certified mail.
-If mailed, it is considered served when received or five days after mailing, whichever is sooner.
+Landlords can deliver notices by hand or through certified mail.
+Furthermore, if mailed, courts consider the notice served when tenants receive it or five days after mailing, whichever is sooner.

 Eviction Process Steps

-Wait for Tenant Response: The landlord must wait for the notice period to see if the tenant remedies the violation or vacates.
+Landlords must wait for the notice period to see if tenants remedy the violation or vacate.

-File with the Court: If the tenant does not comply, the landlord must file the necessary documents with the court, including the lease agreement, a complaint, and a summons.
+If tenants do not comply, landlords must file the necessary documents with the court.
+Additionally, these documents include the lease agreement, a complaint, and a summons.

-Serving the Tenant: After filing, the landlord must serve the tenant with copies of the filed documents at least two days before the court hearing.
+After filing, landlords must serve tenants with copies of the filed documents.
+Furthermore, this service must occur at least two days before the court hearing.

-Appearing in Court: Both parties must attend the court hearing.
-If the eviction is approved, the landlord should bring a copy of the judgment for the judge to sign.
+Both parties must attend the court hearing.
+If courts approve the eviction, landlords should bring a copy of the judgment for judges to sign.

 Statutes